Drug and Alcohol Rehab in Derby

 Patients raising their hands together at sunset outside of a drug and alcohol rehab in Derby

 Opioids such as heroin destroy countless lives globally each year, owing to the severe addictions they instil.

 Therefore, if you or someone you love is struggling with heroin addiction or heroin withdrawal, it’s crucial to access inpatient addiction treatment services in the form of a drug & alcohol rehab in Derby.

-Similarly to other substance addictions, it’s difficult to predict how long someone battling heroin will stay in rehab.
+Similarly to other drug and alcohol addictions, it’s difficult to predict how long someone battling heroin will stay in rehab in Derby.
 However, the acuteness of these addictions means longer-term stays of between 60-100 days are posited to patients and their families.

 While this might seem like an unnecessarily long time, it’s to ensure that both the physical and psychological sides of addiction have been treated.

 Oftentimes, emotional addiction counselling methods like Dialectical Behavioural Therapy (DBT) are implemented.
-Completed on a one-on-one basis, DBT workshops explore the negative feelings and emotions underpinning substance use, such as past trauma.
+Completed on a one-on-one basis, DBT workshops explore the negative feelings and emotions underpinning drug and alcohol use, such as past trauma.

 Another method famed for its success in treating heroin addiction is Contingency Management (CM).

 It works by using an incentive-based system to encourage sobriety and rewards patients for reaching milestones in their treatment.

 Oftentimes, heroin rehabs will use a voucher framework wherein tokens are exchanged for items or activities.
 Many patients will request a specific meal, exercise classes, art workshops, and so forth.